ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class BezierSegment extends PathSegment
 ```

 Describes a bezier segment, using the last point of the previous segment as start point.
-In case you want to use multiple bezier segments consecutively, consider using the [PolyBezierSegment](#polybeziersegment).
+In case you want to use multiple bezier segments consecutively, consider using the [`PolyBezierSegment`](#polybeziersegment).

 **control [`Point`](#point)**